This is a configuration management system using Haskell and Git.

 Repeat until happy and move on to the next host. :)

-when you change their properties, add a property to your hosts
+when you change configuration, add a property to your hosts

 like: `Cron.runPropellor "30 * * * *"`